snowplow/snowplow/hive/snowplow-etl/README.md

 ### Installation

-First checkout the repository (we'll remove the second line in due course):
+First checkout the repository (TODO: remove the second line when we merge this branch to master):

     $ git clone git://github.com/snowplow/snowplow.git
     $ git checkout etl-scripts